otter-player/otter-player/README.md

 ## Usage example

-Use the tree structure in your Javascript.
+Use the Player Markup in your HTML.
 That's it 🎉.

 ```html```